t-chanes/Adjacent_Final_Code/README.md

 Tyler Chanes, Edison Felan, Justin Lee, Michael Cornelius

 Final code for the adjacent game
+This is a game where the objective is to turn all of the blocks black.
+By clicking on a white block the surrounding blocks turn black.

 **Before using this code please ensure that you have the proper java version installed (jdk 1.8), JavaFX installed, and Scenebuilder installed properly**
 Everything in this game works properly and as intended.